 Mental Health Local Advisory Council (LAC): The Carver County LAC is comprised of mental health consumers, family members of consumers, and providers.
 Its mission is to advise Carver County commissioners regarding mental health policies, programs, and needs.
 Members review and evaluate existing services and listen to mental health consumers, providers, and organizations in order to determine unmet needs within the county.
 The LAC meets the second Tuesday of every month from 4-6 p.m. at the First Street Center in Waconia.
 Meetings are open to the public, people interested in mental health issues and services are encouraged to attend.

-- Adult Mental Health Case Management
+Carver County Adult Mental Health Initiative:

 The Adult Mental Health Initiative invites residents who have received mental health services and/or their family members to give their input at meetings and help shape the development of Adult Mental Health Services.
-AMHI meetings are held on the third Wednesday of every other month from 2 to 4 p.m.
+AMHI meetings are held on the third Wednesday of every month from 2 to 3 p.m.
 More information is available by calling the Adult Mental Health Program Supervisor at 952-442-3010.